-Course outcomes: On successful completion of this course, the students will be able to:
+Course outcomes: ( On successful completion of this course. , the students will be able to: course ourcomest v on successian compression of this course

 CO Statement CO1 Apply knowledge of electricity and magnetism to explain natural physical processes and related technological advances.
 CO2 Use the knowledge regarding calculus along with physical principles to effectively solve problems encountered in everyday life, further study in science, and in the professional world.

-A CO3 Design experiments and acquire data in order to explore physical principles, A 7 effectively communicate results, and critically evaluate related scientific studies.
-CO4 Assess the contributions of physics to our evolving understanding of global change and sustainability while placing the development of physics in its historical and cultural context.
-CO 5 Acknowledge the concepts of induction and self-induction, to solve problems using Faraday's and Lenz's laws and analyze and solve RL circuits 160 - 4741
+CO3 Design experiments and acquire data in order to explore physical principles, effectively communicate results, and critically evaluate related scientific studies.
+CO4 Assess the contributions of physics to our evolving understanding of global change and sustainability while placing the development of physics in its historical and cultural context. culture context.
+CO5 Acknowledge the concepts of induction and self-induction, to solve problems using Faraday's and Lenz's laws and analyze and solve RL circuits